MajesticGoodness/subbyWubby/report/Report.md

 intersretation i offer mt theories in the hose that the essence of okinacan karate cihh remain intact

-* The d --> l mapping didn't seem quite correct.
-It turned some words like 'and' as well as 'lased' into words that are unlikely to even exist.
-Undoing it and applying the other mappings we noted gives us:
+Mapping 'd' onto 'l' doesn't seem quite correct.
+It garbled words like 'and'.
+Let's try to discard that map while applying the others we noted.

 >lecanse the sractice of the lasic moeements of kata is the focns and mastert of self is the essence of